steveworld/search/README.md

 ### cdk-morphlines-core

-This module contains the morphline compiler, runtime and standard library of commands that higher level modules such as `cdk-morphlines-avro` and `cdk-morphlines-tika` depend on.
+This module contains the Cloudera morphline compiler, runtime and standard library of commands that higher level modules such as `cdk-morphlines-avro` and `cdk-morphlines-tika` depend on.

-Includes commands for flexible log file analysis, single-line records, multi-line records, CSV files, regular expression based pattern matching and extraction, operations on fields for assignment and comparison, operations on fields with list and set semantics, if-then-else conditionals, string and timestamp conversions, scripting support for dynamic java code,
+This includes commands for flexible log file analysis, single-line records, multi-line records, CSV files, regular expression based pattern matching and extraction, operations on fields for assignment and comparison, operations on fields with list and set semantics, if-then-else conditionals, string and timestamp conversions, scripting support for dynamic java code,